hastega/Loki/README.md

 - No backend's endpoints to interrogate

-The Local Database feature is useful when there isn't any backend endpoint to interrogate.
+The Local Database feature is useful when there aren't any backend's endpoints to interrogate.
 Infact you could make the structure of the dbDirectory folder considering that every folder is a callable endpoint and the nesting of these folders compose the endpoint path, and the name of the dbDirectory is the domain of the endpoint.

 Let's assume we would like to have a list of users that are working on a project, and assume that the endpoint will look like this one: